locustio/locust/docs/running-without-web-ui.rst

 Allow tasks to finish their iteration on shutdown
 -------------------------------------------------

-By default, locust will stop your tasks immediately (without even waiting for requests to finish).
+By default, Locust will stop your tasks immediately (without even waiting for requests to finish).
-If you want to allow all running tasks to finish their iteration, you can use ``-s/--stop-timeout <seconds>``.
+If you want to give running tasks some time to finish their iteration specify ``-s/--stop-timeout``.

 .. code-block:: console

-    $ locust --headless --run-time 1h30m --stop-timeout 10
+    $ locust --headless --run-time 1h30m --stop-timeout 10s

 .. _running-distributed-without-web-ui: